arrenree/KDB-Problem-Sets/README.md

 B   | 99900
 ```

-[QSQL 5.4] Select the latest trade for each sym, and include all details
+[QSQL 5.4a] Select the latest trade for each sym, and include all details (non-fby)

 ```q
 select last date, last price, last time by sym from trade